 The Division of Birds' vast collections of research specimens and library are used by scientists, graduate students and others from around the world.
 On average we host between 200 and 400 visitors annually.
 The collection is primarily used for basic research on birds.
 The collection and library are not open to the general public for tours, general browsing, artistic ventures or other activities that might disrupt the scientific users.

 All visitors are requested to arrange visits in advance by contacting one of the following staff members.
-Visitors interested in North American species should contact Dr. Terry Chesser.
-Other visitors should contact Chris Milensky (Point of Contact) at ContactSmithBirds[at]si.edu, Dr. Gary Graves, or Dr. Helen James.
+Visitors should contact Christopher Milensky (Collections Manager).
 Due to reductions in our staff size, we may not always be able to accommodate unannounced visitors.

-Visitors are reminded that parking at the museum is very limited or nonexistent.
+Visitors are reminded that parking around the museum is very limited.
 You are encouraged to use public transportation whenever possible.
 The Metro subway stops at Smithsonian, Archives, and Federal Triangle are within easy walking distance to the Natural History Museum.
 There are a number of commercial parking garages within 5 blocks of the museum.

 Visitors should arrive at the 10th and Constitution Avenue entrance.
 All visitors to the research collections must sign in with the Visitors Services office located in the Constitution Avenue lobby.
 From the Visitors Services office a staff member will escort you to the division.